 Those working with older adults in long-term care, acute care, and home care will acquire the knowledge and skills needed to apply an evidence-based approach to the prevention of falls and fall-related injuries.
 Learn how to design, implement, and evaluate a falls prevention program.
 Facilitated instruction leads you through a process to develop strategies and interventions; to apply current programs; and to understand the reliability and validity of existing resources and tools for screening and assessing fall risk.
+This course is available through the University of Victoria starting in May 2020.
 LEARN MORE

 Fall Prevention & You (Vancouver Coastal Health)

 “Everybody Falls Sometime”: An Introduction to the Prevention of Falls and Injuries in Long-Term Care